Truths Christians must Embrace to Prevent More Moral Failure in the Church-

 Let love and faithfulness never leave you; bind them around your neck, write them on the tablet of your heart- Proverbs 3:3 NIV

-I have this theory that all Christian churches, denominations and organizations follow the same basic development pattern.
+I have this weird little theory that all Christian churches, denominations and organizations follow the same basic pattern of growth and development.

-It always begins with a dream, desire or idea God plants in the heart of a person or a group of people.
-This dream ultimately produces the birth of something new and beautiful (Isaiah 43:19, Acts 2:42-47).
+All ministry ventures begin with a dream, desire or idea God plants in the heart of a person or a group of people.
+This dream ultimately produces the birth of a beautiful, new ministry or church (Isaiah 43:19, Acts 2:42-47).

 Then comes childhood.